 - Copies of academic and professional qualifications such as degree/honours qualifications and any masters modules you have completed

-- A completed honours level equivalency if you do not hold an honours degree or M level modules (I will attach guidance)
+- A completed honours level equivalency if you do not hold an honours degree or M level modules (I will attach guidance if required)

 - Your personal statement supporting application for this particular programme (so your teaching as a professional and why this programme will enhance your professional practice)

-Please email your attachments to BOTH me and firstname.lastname@example.org for speedier processing.
+Please email your attachments to firstname.lastname@example.org.
 Please do not hesitate to contact me if you have any questions.